| They've

 it', whereas the notion should be to write stuff that's more relevant, even better and

+where you're at."
 A constant emotional balance is struck

 lyrically and musically on the album.
 Although many of the songs deal with the